makerdao/community/governance/polls/MIP10c14-SP7: Appoint DeFi Saver as Oracle Light Feed.md

 ## Review

-The community can vote in this poll to express support or opposition to appointing DeFi Saver as [Oracle Light Feed](https://github.com/makerdao/mips/blob/master/MIP10/mip10.md#feeds).
+The community can vote in this poll to express support or opposition to appointing DeFi Saver as an [Oracle Light Feed](https://github.com/makerdao/mips/blob/master/MIP10/mip10.md#feeds).

 Please review the application [thread](https://forum.makerdao.com/t/mip10c14-sp7-proposal-appoint-defi-saver-as-a-light-feed/7207) to inform your position on this issue before voting.